H O L D

 Abbey Jamieson is a Canberra based artist who works predominately with clay.
 Through the processes of pinching and soda firing, she creates ceramic objects with themes of comfort and connection.
 Jamieson utilises the soda firing process as she enjoys allowing the kiln to become an active participant in her work.
 This creates a contrast between the slow, controlled pinching of clay and the dynamic, spontaneous nature of soda firing.
 In 2018 she graduated from the Australian National University with a Bachelor of Visual Arts (Honours), majoring in Ceramics.
 During her second year, Jamieson spent a semester abroad at the Alberta College of Art and Design, in Calgary, Canada.

-Living and working in Canberra, Merilyn Jenkins makes functional stoneware which explores her interest in sculptural forms.
-She draws inspiration from life’s joys and challenges; her forms are functional, wheel-thrown with graffito and hand-carved designs or linear decoration, using under-glaze stains.
-The elements represented by the decorations embrace and celebrate the womanliness of the form.
+Living and working in Canberra, Merilyn Jenkins makes functional stoneware and explores her interest in sculptural forms.
+She draws inspiration from life’s joys and challenges; her forms are functional, wheel-thrown with sgraffito and hand-carved designs or linear decoration, using under-glaze stains.
 Merilyn delights in people using her ceramic vessels in their daily lives.

 Anne Masters was awarded the Master of Visual Arts from the Australian National University School of Art & Design in 2011.
 In 2012, Anne was awarded the inaugural Artist in Residence with Canberra Potters Society.
 Over a 6-week period in 2013, Anne completed her first international residency at the International Ceramic Research Centre in Denmark.
 Anne creates works to hold or wear which include little dishes, birds, pollen jewellery and classic earrings/cufflinks range.